ctools/ctools/doc/source/user_manual/iact_analysis/analysis.rst

   Number of energy bins [20]
   Output counts cube [cntcube.fits]

-Note that bins only get filled if bin of the cube is fully contained in the energy range and RoI of a considered observation.
+Note that bins only get filled if the bin of the cube is fully contained in the energy range and RoI of a considered observation.
 It is therefore useful to provide the energy range given by :ref:`csiactobs` above.
 This ensures a maximum agreement between observations and binning and reduces the loss of data.